Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### Cannot send batch with multiple partition keys

-When sending to a partition-enabled entity, all messages included in a single send operation must have the same PartitionKey.
-If your entity is session-enabled, the same requirement holds true for the SessionId property.
-In order to send messages with different PartitionKey or SessionId values, group the messages in separate [ServiceBusMessageBatch][ServiceBusMessageBatch] instances or include them in separate calls to the [SendMessagesAsync][SendMessages] overload that takes a set of [ServiceBusMessage] instances.
+When sending to a partition-enabled entity, all messages included in a single send operation must have the same `PartitionKey`.
+If your entity is session-enabled, the same requirement holds true for the `SessionId` property.
+In order to send messages with different `PartitionKey` or `SessionId` values, group the messages in separate [ServiceBusMessageBatch][ServiceBusMessageBatch] instances or include them in separate calls to the [SendMessagesAsync][SendMessages] overload that takes a set of [ServiceBusMessage] instances.

 ### Batch fails to send